armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-service-v-1-0-39.md

 ---

 Added:
-* Helm settings for podLabels podAnnotations, and podResources
+* Helm settings for podLabels, podAnnotations, and podResources